CLIENT

 Even patients with smartphones found the process confusing or stressful.

-Insight: Care is often shared and requires multiple communication touch points.
+Insight: Care is often shared and requires multiple communication touch points between multiple people.

 70% of patients had a caregiver involved in some way (family/friend, professional, or both).